Connect to an Excel Workbook

 For files that have the Excel 2007 or later format, the package requires the OLE DB provider for the Microsoft Office 12.0 Access Database Engine.
 This provider is installed automatically with the 2007 Microsoft Office system.
 If the 2007 Office system is not installed on the computer on which Integration Services is running, you have to install the provider separately.
 To install the OLE DB provider for the Microsoft Office 12.0 Access Database Engine, download and install the components on this Web page, 2007 Office System Driver: Data Connectivity Components.
 For more information on the file formats that Excel 2007 supports, see File formats that are supported in Excel.

-On a 64-bit computer, you can run packages that connect to Microsoft Excel data sources in 64-bit or 32-bit mode.
-Microsoft Jet OLE DB Provider is available in 32-bit only and the OLE DB provider for the Microsoft Office 2010 Access Database Engine is available in both 64-bit and 32-bit versions.
+On a 64-bit computer, you must run packages that connect to Microsoft Excel data sources in 32-bit mode.
+Both the Microsoft Jet OLE DB Provider and the OLE DB provider for the Microsoft Office 12.0 Access Database Engine are only available in 32-bit versions.

 To create an Excel connection manager from the Connection Managers area